Mexican Turkey Skillet

 - Chopped avocado, optional

 - In a large nonstick ovenproof skillet, cook turkey over medium heat until no longer pink; drain.
 Set turkey aside.
-In the same skillet, saute the zucchini and red pepper in oil for 2 minutes or until crisp-tender.
+In the same skillet, saute the zucchini and red pepper in oil until crisp-tender, about 2 minutes.